Francisco de Moraes

 Moraes' work would also obtain considerable success across Europe.
 Because of its title, it was particularly successful in England, where it was reprinted several times.
 A Spanish translation was made by Luis Hurtado in 1547, preceding the actual publication of the Portuguese text in 1567.
-It was translated from the Portuguese by Eugène-François Garay de Montglave and can be found in Eugène Renduel, Bibliothèque portugaise Warnier, 1829, Paris, 4 vol.
+It was translated from the Portuguese by Eugène-François Garay de Montglave and can be found in Eugène Renduel, Bibliothèque portugaise Warnier, 1829, Paris, 4 vol. It features a distinct plot, well-defined characters, and a commendable style, and has been regarded as a Portuguese classic since its publication.

 He also wrote an autobiographical work called Desculpas de uns amores, set in France, which was published posthumously in 1624.
 He died at Évora.